 Chinese Foreign Policy Has Become More Proactive: Chinese foreign policy is based on fundamental principles that vary little from one administration to another.
 While Chinese leaders have held slightly different ideological approaches to development, there have been few significant changes in China’s overall foreign policy since reform and opening-up, the discussants said.
 However, some noted that Chinese foreign policy is becoming more proactive and that rivalry is the new normal for U.S.-China bilateral relations.
 Despite the increased tensions, the U.S. relationship is still China’s number one priority.

 Development Model Adjustments and Globalization Issues: Some of the panelists drew attention to two parallel processes that are causing shifts in U.S. relations: China’s adjusting development model and an anti-globalization wave.
-The panelists insisted that trade tensions are a product of the U.S. choosing to reassert its national economic sovereignty over furthering global integration.
+The panelists insisted that trade tensions are a product of the United States choosing to reassert its national economic sovereignty over furthering global integration.
 At the same time, China is having economic difficulties due not only to the trade war, but also to its surging domestic debt levels and the difficulties in switching from investment-led economic growth to a consumption-led process.
 However, China remains a champion of increasing globalization.

 Paul Haenle holds the Maurice R. Greenberg Director’s Chair at the Carnegie–Tsinghua Center for Global Policy based at Tsinghua University in Beijing.
 His research focuses on Chinese foreign policy and U.S.-China relations.